DininduChamikara/Java-Interview/README.md

 # Java Interview
 This repository is designed to help you to face Java interviews with confidence.

+## Important Points

+* In object-oriented programming, a synchronized method is a method that can only be accessed by one thread at a time, while a non-synchronized method can be accessed by multiple threads simultaneously.
+* Exception is an event which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.”

 ## Top Tricky interview Questions on core java
 video - https://www.youtube.com/watch?v=PwiuAebCruY